History of the Division

 As antibiotic-resistant bacterial infections and nosocomial community-acquired infections continue to be problematic, the Division’s work has been recognized under the leadership of Marcus Zervos, M.D., who became Division Head in 2004.
 An expert in antimicrobial resistance, Dr. Zervos has been the recipient of several million dollars in grant awards and Principal Investigator on over 200 government and industry funded studies examining multidrug resistant pathogens.

-Under his leadership, the Infectious Diseases team oversees infection control at Henry Ford Health System’s four acute care hospitals.
+Under his leadership, the Infectious Diseases team oversees infection control at Henry Ford Health’s four acute care hospitals.
 The Division played an integral role in the success of the Henry Ford “No Harm Campaign” in which infection-related harm was reduced by 40% from 2008 to 2011.

 Today the Division of Infectious Diseases is one of the busiest in the state with a large clinical volume, ongoing bench to bedside research, and an academic program staffed by internationally and nationally recognized specialists.